 What to Expect at LEO:

-Students arrive by bus or parent vehicle by 7:40 am.
+Students arrive by bus or parent vehicle by 7:30 am.
 The students go directly to the classroom with Mr. Porter, the elementary teacher.
 They begin each day with the pledges and a moment of silence as is done on all the LISD campuses.
-Immediately after the moment of silence the teacher reads the rules to the students.
+Immediately after the moment of silence, the teacher reviews campus expectations with the students.
 Once this is finished the students begin their class work.

-Lunch is served at 11:50.
+Lunch is served at 11:30.
 The students go through the lunch line and return to the room to eat lunch.
 When lunch is over the students will begin working on the assignments they have been given.
-Around two o'clock the students will participate in self discipline lessons.
+Around two o'clock the students will participate in self-discipline lessons.

-This program is designed to help students learn how to monitor their own behavior.
-At the end of each day the teacher gives each student a summary of the points earned.
-This lets the student and parent know how they day went.
+The program is designed to help students learn how to monitor their own behavior.
+At the end of each day, the teacher gives each student a summary of the points earned.
+This lets the student and parent know how their day went.
 A copy is also sent to the administrator who assigned the student to LEO.
 In almost all cases the students earn the necessary points to receive credit for the day.